Title and Copyright

 Part II: Love, Desire and Death

-The Western and Chinese Ideas of Love
+Western and Chinese Ideas of Love

-Western Love, Chinese Qing:
+Love, Chinese Qing:

-A Philosophical Interpretation of the Idea of Love
+Interpretation of the Idea of Love

 in Romeo and Juliet and Liang-Zhu (or The Butterfly Lovers)

-Between Myself and Others:
+Myself and Others:

 Towards a Phenomenology of the Experience of Love

-On the Possibility of a Phenomenology of Philia
+the Possibility of a Phenomenology

-Tang Chun-is Philosophy of Love
+Tang Chun-i’s Philosophy of Love

 Chi-po-zi-zhuan:

-On the Tension between Sexual Exploitation and Sexual Autonomy
+On the Tension between Sexual

-of Chinese Women in the Ming Period
+of Chinese Women in the Ming

-The Phenomenon of Death and Dying:
+Phenomenon of Death and Dying:

 A Meditation on My Mortality

-Hell: On the Absolutization of Suffering
+On the Absolutization of Suffering

 Part III: Utopia

-Another Place, Another Time:
+Place, Another Time:

 A Phenomenological Reflection on Utopia